wgalbraith/280/docs_student/center-variation.md

 ## Interquartile Range

 Quantitative data is often divided up by quartiles.
 This entails dividing the cases into four equal-sized groups.
 The result of this quartering is often described by the five-number summary: minimum, Q1, median, Q3, and maximum, where Q1 and Q3 represent the 25th percentile and 75th percentile of the data, respectively.
-To compute the interquartile range, we compute Q3 - Q1.
+To compute the interquartile range (notated IQR), we compute Q3 - Q1.

 ## Histogram